- Fernando Alonso

 - Jean Alesi

 After two promising years with Tyrrell in late 1980s, Frenchman Jean Alesi signed up for Williams for the 1991 season, only to terminate his contract and drive for Ferrari instead.
 While any driver would be lured by a job offer from Ferrari, the timing of the decision backfired.
-Ferrari were no longer in a position to challenge McLaren for the title, while Williams’ resurgence culminated in three successive constructors titles between 1992 and 1994.
+Ferrari was no longer in a position to challenge McLaren for the title, while Williams’ resurgence culminated in three successive constructors titles between 1992 and 1994.
 Had Alesi honoured his original contract, he would have had championship-winning machinery under his belt for multiple years.
 However, the presence of highly-qualified teammates like Alain Prost, Nigel Mansell and Ayrton Senna would have tested his driving ability to the absolute best.